nplrkn/alsoran/documentation/backlog.md

 - Fix hang on Ctrl-C when AMF connect doesn't complete
 - Errors are too easy to miss - log_ue_error()? to optionally warn! on failure
   - e.g. "Inital access procedure failed - Connection refused (os error 111)" at debug
+- use NonEmpty instead of Vec in ASN.1 autogen if lower bound is 1

 ## SCALE OUT / MULTIPLE TNLA
 - Allow AMF to specify 2nd endpoint - ask worker 1